burakugurr/Apache-Nifi-Demo/README.md

 ## Getting Started

-Thanks to Apache NiFi's powerful data flow management capabilities, I have developed a sample application and will show you how to use this impressive platform in the article below.
-If you want to get more detailed information about Nifi, see What is Apache Nifi?
-You can read my article.
+With the robust data flow management capabilities offered by Apache NiFi, I have created a sample application and will guide you on harnessing the potential of this remarkable platform in the article below.
+If you're interested in delving deeper into NiFi, please refer to "What is Apache NiFi?" for a more comprehensive overview, which you can find in my article.

 ![image](https://github.com/burakugurr/Apache-Nifi-Demo/assets/42806395/11bdfd1b-385b-4bf0-bc0d-bae3144104b7)